2b2tplace/zvcr/README.md

 # Zstd-compressed Version Controlled Region (zvcr)
-A C++ library for handling the zvcr2 and zvcr3 fileformats, enabling a more feature-rich and efficient storage of Minecraft region files and top-down map data.
+A C++ library for handling the zvcr2 and zvcr3 file formats, enabling a more feature-rich and efficient storage of Minecraft region files and top-down map data.

 # What does zvcr have that mca doesn't?
 The most important difference is a form of version control for region files.
 The zvcr3 file format stores older snapshots of data within the same region using